Ircama/epson_print_conf/README.md

   – Carries the actual print-job content: raster image streams, font/download data, macros, etc.
   - Allow "Remote Mode" commands, entered and terminated via a special sequence (`ESC (R BC=8 00 R E M O T E 1`, `ESC 00 00 00`); [remote mode commands](https://gimp-print.sourceforge.io/reference-html/x952.html) are partially documented and have a similar structure as EPSON-CTRL (2 letters + length + payload), but the letters are uppercase and cannot be mapped to SNMP.

 EPSON-CTRL can be transported over D4, or encapsulated in SNMP OIDs.
 Some EPSON-CTRL instructions implement a subset of Epson’s Remote Mode protocol, while others are proprietary.
+Such commands are named "Packet Commands" in the Epson printer Service Manuals and specifically the "EPSON LX-300+II and LX-1170II Service manuals" (old impact dot matrix printers) document "di", "st" and also "||" in the "Packet commands" table.

 END4 is a proprietary protocol to transport EPSON-CTRL commands [over the standard print channel](https://codeberg.org/atufi/reinkpy/issues/12#issuecomment-1660026), without using the EPSON-CTRL channel.